Seasonal Planning for Nepal Travel

 Fall in Nepal (September to November)

-Autumn is the most popular trekking season in Nepal. it's also an amazing time to visit Nepal for cultural reasons, as there are lots of festivals, nature has vibrant colors, everything just had a wash, and vegetation has grown strongly through the monsoon.
-These great conditions attract a lot of people from all over the world, so the trails tend to be busy and the teahouses filled to capacity.
+The fall is the most popular trekking season in Nepal. it's also a fantastic time to visit the Asian country for cultural reasons, as there are a lot of festivals, nature has vibrant colors, everything just had a wash, and vegetation has grown strongly through the monsoon.
+These excellent conditions attract many people from all over the world, so the trails tend to be busy and the teahouses filled to capacity.

 Where to Go in Fall